wilg/la-fire-maps/README.md

 # LA fires recent satellite imagery

+## ⚠️ NEWER IMAGES ARE AVAILABLE

-> ⚠️ Update: Newer images, from 2025-01-16 and 2025-01-15 have been added to Maxar's open data.
-I will attempt to add them here soon.
+Newer images, from 2025-01-16 and 2025-01-15 have been added to Maxar's open data.
+However, these cover a much larger area (much of which are not fire areas) and are like 50GB which is difficult to rehost.

+### **Until I figure out a solution, please sign up for a free Maxar account (instructions below) to access more recent images.**.

-> ⚠️ Update: LAFD is conducting damage assessments of homes.
+Also: LAFD is conducting damage assessments of homes.
 More information is available at [recovery.lacounty.gov](https://recovery.lacounty.gov/)

-### Friday, 2025-01-10 10:36 AM Pacific
+## Friday, 2025-01-10 10:36 AM Pacific

 - <a href="images/1050010040277500.html">
     🔎 Los Angeles Palisades Fire,  Friday, 2025-01-10 10:36 AM Pacific<br>